-- setting tasks which are open-ended and can have a variety of responses; - setting tasks of increasing difficulty; - providing resources of different complexity, depending on the ability of the child.
+- Setting tasks of increasing difficulty; - Providing resources of different complexity, depending on the ability of the child.

 We also use accessibility tools, such as dictation, to support children with their writing and then use online editing skills to enable sharing of writing and collaborative working.